simplex-chat/simplex-chat/edge-messaging-implementation.md

 - `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).
 - `recipient` (string, optional): public key `RK` to verify digital signature of the recipient, if the recipient wants to change the key (TBC - the request should be signed with both current and new key).
 - `sender` (string, optional/required): public key `SK` to verify digital signature of the sender.
 Unless this key was set when connection was created, this key is required on the first connection update request.
-- `newRecipientURI` (boolean, optional): if `true`, the server will generate a new URI `RU` for the recipient to use the connection.
-- `newSenderURI` (boolean, optional): if `true`, the server will generate a new URI `RU` for the sender to use the connection - it has to be passed to the sender so they can continue using the connection.
 - `disabled` (boolean, optional): if `true`, the connection will be "disabled" and it will not be possible for the sender to use it to send messages.
 It will still be possible to retrieve the available messages and for both sides to modify the connection.
 This parameter can be used to allow the back-pressure to the message sender (e.g. if the recipient is overloaded with message processing and cannot accept any new messages).

 Server MUST permanently update required connection keys and URIs without preserving any copy.

-If the connection update succeeded, the server MUST respond with HTTP status code 200 (OK) with body (possibly empty) that may have the following properties:
+If the connection update succeeded, the server MUST respond with HTTP status code 200 (OK) without body.
--  `recipientURI` (string, optional): only returned if the new recipient URI was requested to be generated with `"newRecipientURI": true`.
--  `senderURI` (string, optional): only returned if the new sender URI was requested to be generated with `"newSenderURI": true`.

 If any of the connection keys have changed, all the following requests signed with the old keys MUST be rejected with HTTP status code 401 (Unauthorised).

-If any of the connection URIs have changed, all the following requests to the old URIs MUST be rejected with HTTP status code 404 (Not Found).

 #### Delete connection